arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/plc-ide-setup-license/content.md

 To use the Arduino PLC IDE software, go to the [Arduino PLC IDE official website](https://www.arduino.cc/pro/software-plc-ide) and click on the download button.
 Download the following two executables:

 * The Arduino PLC IDE Tools
 * The Arduino PLC IDE

 The first one will install all the required drivers, libraries and cores that you are going to need, while the second one will install the IDE software.

-### 1. Arduino PLC IDE Tools
+### 1. Arduino® PLC IDE Tools

 Before installing the Arduino PLC IDE you need to install all the required tools to make it work on your computer.
 Once you have downloaded the Arduino PLC IDE Tools executable, double-click on it and follow the installation instructions.

 Once the installation is finished, all the required drivers, libraries and Arduino cores will be installed and ready to be used.
 Your computer is now ready to install the Arduino PLC IDE.

 ***It is possible that during the installation some windows terminals will be opened and closed by the installation program.
-Do not worry about it, those windows are required by the program to install all the tools that your computer needs***
+Do not worry about it, those windows are required by the program to install all the tools that your computer needs.***

-### 2. Arduino PLC IDE Installation
+### 2. Arduino® PLC IDE Installation

 Once the Arduino PLC IDE Tools are installed, double-click on the executable of the Arduino Pro IDE that you downloaded.
 Follow the installation instructions and, once the process is done, click on finish.

-***In case you have any problem, perform a reboot to be sure that all the drivers, libraries and dependencies are working and up to date.***
+***In case you have any problem, perform a reboot to be sure that all the drivers, libraries, and dependencies are working and up to date.***

 Open the Arduino PLC IDE program to see the welcome screen.